 Biology is a beautiful thing, and life itself is much smarter than computers.
-For example, the brain is both hardware and software, whereas there is an inherent different in computers.
-The same interconnected areas, linked by billions of neurons and perhaps trillions of glial cells, can perceive, interpret, store, analyze, and redistribute at the same time.
-Computers, by their very definition and fundamental design, have some parts for processing and others for memory; the brain doesn’t make that separation, which makes it hugely efficient.
+Thus, the brain is both hardware and software.
+The same interconnected areas, connected by billions of neurons and perhaps trillions of glial cells, can simultaneously perceive, interpret, store, analyze, and distribute.

-The same calculations and processes that might take a computer a few millions steps can be achieved by a few hundred neuron transmissions, requiring far less energy and performing at a far greater efficiency.
-The amount of energy required to power computations by the world’s fastest supercomputer would be enough to power a building; the human brain achieves the same processing speeds from the same energy as is required to charge a dim lightbulb.
-Biological processes have had billions of years to evolve perfect, efficient organs that far supersede technology, and we are beginning to reach those artificial “limitations”.
+The same calculations and processes that a computer might take a few million steps can be accomplished through a few hundred neuron transmissions, which require much less energy and are much more efficient; the amount of energy required to be calculated by the world’s fastest supercomputer would be enough to power a building; the human brain would achieve the same processing speed from the same energy needed to charge a dimming light bulb.

-One of the things that truly sets brains apart, aside from their clear advantage in raw computing power, is the flexibility that it displays.
-Essentially, the human brain can rewire itself, a feat more formally known as neuroplasticity.
-Neurons are able to disconnect and reconnect with others, and even change in their basic features, something that a carefully constructed computer cannot do.
+Apart from their clear advantage in raw computing power, one of the things that really distinguish brains is the flexibility they show.
+Essentially, the human brain can rewire itself, a feat formally known as neuroplasticity.
+Neurons can separate and reconnect with others and even change their basic properties, which a carefully constructed computer cannot.

 We see this amazing transformative feat in a wide variety of brain functions, such as the formations of memory, knowledge acquisition, physical development, and even recovery from brain damage.
 When the brain identifies a more efficient or effective way to compute and function, it can morph and alter its physical and neuronal structure, hence the term “plasticity“.
 Until we achieve true Artificial Intelligence (in which computers should theoretically be able to re-wire themselves), neuroplasticity will always keep the human brain at least one step ahead of “static” supercomputers.

-If there is one thing about human beings, it’s that we don’t like being told something is impossible.
+If there is one thing about humans, they do not like to be told that something is impossible.
 Therefore, now that we have a clear goal that is nearly in sight (a computer that operates at the exaFLOP level), we have begun to pay more attention (and spend more money) towards achieving it.

 For example, the Human Brain Project has the ultimate goal of reaching exascale computing (computing at the same processing power and speed as the human brain; an artificial brain, so to speak).
 Launched in 2013, the Human Brain Project has already sourced billions of euros for this project, which could have hugely important ramifications in many different industries.

-Experts believe that exascale computing could be possible by 2020, but Intel, one of the largest technology companies in the world, boasted that they will have achieved that capability by 2018.
-By creating a legitimate artificial brain modeling, we will be able to explore real-time simulations of human brain activity – a major breakthrough.
+Experts believe that exascale computing could be possible by 2020, but Intel, one of the largest technology companies in the world, boasted that they would have achieved that capability by 2018.
+By creating legitimate artificial brain modeling, we will explore real-time simulations of human brain activity – a breakthrough.

-Furthermore, major interests ranging from engineering and basic research to national security agencies and telecommunication giants are eager to see what this dreamt-of level of technological advancement will bring.
+Moreover, the key interests of everything from engineering and basic research to national security agencies and telecommunications giants are eager to see what this dreamed-of level of technological progress will bring.

-However, as we explained above, there are some serious issues with reaching this level of technical sophistication, namely energy, memory, and physical constraints.
-Even with new advancements in graphene transistors and the complex possibilities of quantum computing, a purely artificial brain on par with the real thing seems out of reach – for now.
+However, as we have explained above, there are some serious problems in achieving this level of technical sophistication, namely energy, memory, and physical limitations.
+Even with new advances in graphene transistors and the complex capabilities of quantum computers, a purely artificial brain seems out of reach with the real thing – for now.

-The recent stall in any new supercomputers at the top of the “Fastest List” has made some people question the possibilities, but these new advancements may pay off in a major way, which would launch us into a new generation.
+The recent stall in any new supercomputers at the top of the “Fastest List” has made some people question the possibilities.
+Still, these new advancements may pay off in a major way, which would launch us into a new generation.
 If and when that happens, the answer to “who would win, the human brain or a supercomputer” might be different!